Boot Camp Survival Tips for Parents

 DO NOT miss Graduation.

 Take lots of film, cameras, including a video camera, be prepared to walk a lot, and wear comfortable shoes and clothes.
 If you have to miss graduation, your recruit will be given an opportunity to purchase a video (VHS or DVD) of the events.
 Let your recruit know that you would like him/her to purchase the video.

 DO NOT walk across the parade deck at Graduation.

 It's respect.
-It doesn't matter if you're late and you're tired of walking and your 4 year old is screaming, DO NOT walk across the parade deck.
+It doesn't matter if you're late and you're tired of walking and your four year old is screaming, DO NOT walk across the parade deck.
 Give yourself plenty of time to get from one location to another.

 Keeping Faith: A Father-Son Story About Love and the United States Marine Corps by John Schaeffer, Frank Schaeffer